-The Mustang Daily encourages thoughtful and intelligent discussion through web commentary, and we request that all commenters adhere to the following rules and regulations when posting:
+Mustang News encourages thoughtful and intelligent discussion through web commentary, and we request that all commenters adhere to the following rules and regulations when posting:

 - No spamming will be tolerated.

-When a source requests to remain anonymous, this does not put the Mustang Daily under obligation to uphold said anonymity in user-generated content, such as comments.
-This is at the discretion of the editors, and may be based upon the Mustang Daily web comments policy.
-In the event they choose to uphold the anonymity of said source, Mustang Daily editors will remove the name, and inform readers why the name was removed.
+When a source requests to remain anonymous, this does not put Mustang News under obligation to uphold said anonymity in user-generated content, such as comments.
+This is at the discretion of the editors, and may be based upon the Mustang News web comments policy.
+In the event they choose to uphold the anonymity of said source, Mustang News editors will remove the name, and inform readers why the name was removed.